How Do I Maintain My Trademark Registration?

 - Promptly answer inquiries from the trademark examiner regarding your trademark

-- If the examiner doesn’t find problems with your application, the trademark will be published in the USPTO’s Official Gazette, allowing other potential trademark holders to file an opposition to your trademark within 30 days
+- Get your trademark published in the USPTO’s Official Gazette, allowing other potential trademark holders to file an opposition to your trademark within 30 days

 The declaration of use or excusable nonuse must include certain key information about your registration and use of the trademark: